Introduction to IDFA

-IDFA (The Identifier for Advertisers) – is the unique ID every iPhone has.
-Attribution platforms like AppsFlyer, Adjust, Singular, Kochava, and major marketing platforms use IDFA to attribute app installs to the advertising campaigns.
-For example, Facebook saves the IDFA of your device when you see some app’s ad on Instagram.
-Then after you installed and launched the app, the Facebook SDK in the app saves the IDFA of the device again and sends it to Facebook servers, where it’s matched against the one saved from the Instagram ad.
-That’s how Facebook Ads gets data on how many installs and valuable in-app events happened for each given ad set and ad creative.
+- Example: Facebook saves the IDFA of your device when you see an app ad on Instagram.
+After you install and launch the app, the Facebook SDK saves the IDFA again and matches it with the one saved from the Instagram ad.
+This process helps Facebook Ads gather data on installs and in-app events for each ad set and creative.

 Mobile apps advertising is a huge market.
 AppsFlyer estimates it at almost $80B in 2019 and forecasts it to grow to $120B in 2022.
 The large share of the market is the advertising of iOS apps.
 But with the changes to IDFA accessibility announced during Apple’s annual WWDC conference in June 2020, this industry might experience a significant setback.